about eW and the author

 About the author: Todd Richmond is described as a polymath by many, troublemaker by some.
-He is currently the Director of Advanced Prototypes at the USC Institute for Creative Technologies, and has served as adjunct faculty in the USC School of Cinematic Arts and USC Marshall School of Business, as well as Managing Director of the USC Annenberg Center for Communication (a new media research center).
+He is currently Director of the Tech & Narrative Lab at Pardee RAND Graduate School.
+Previously he was the Director of Advanced Prototypes at the USC Institute for Creative Technologies, and has served as adjunct faculty in the USC School of Cinematic Arts and USC Marshall School of Business, as well as Managing Director of the USC Annenberg Center for Communication (a new media research center).
 In a previous life (i.e. the 90’s) he was a chemistry professor at The Claremont Colleges, incorporating web and digital into teaching, while doing research in protein engineering.

 Todd is also a musician, currently performing and recording with a number of bands in SoCal, and is a published photographer and videographer.
 He has spent time on various tracks on the west coast as a club racer (with POC), remains a two-wheeled enthusiast on both motorcycles and bicycles, is a perpetual Tai Chi student, and for a brief time delivered singing telegrams.